isomerpages/mas-moneysense/pages/Understanding Unit Trusts.md

 A unit trust is a fund which adopts a trust structure; not all funds use a trust structure.
 In this guide, the term “fund” will also refer to a unit trust.

-#### Unit trusts versus ILPs
+#### Unit Trusts Versus Investment-linked Policies (ILPs)

-Investment-linked insurance policies (ILPs) are another way to invest in funds.
+Investment-linked Insurance Policies (ILPs) are another way to invest in funds.
 The difference between these and unit trusts is that ILPs combine life insurance coverage and investment components.
 Your premiums are used to pay for units in sub-funds of your choice, and some of the units are then sold to pay for insurance and other charges.

 If your main goal is investment, you may wish to consider unit trusts.
 Sometimes, the ILP sub-fund that you are interested in may also be offered as a unit trust (i.e. without insurance coverage).

-#### How it works
+#### How It Works

 In Singapore, local and foreign funds offered to retail investors are regulated as collective investment schemes.
 A fund manager manages the unit trust or fund.
 They are paid a management fee from the fund, typically based on a percentage of the assets they manage.

-#### Returns from unit trusts
+#### Returns From Unit Trusts

 You invest in a fund by buying units in the fund.
 There is a capital gain when the price of the units rises above the price you paid for the fund.
 Some funds pay dividends.